jerela/Godosim/README.md

 # Godosim
 Godot Engine integrating OpenSim musculoskeletal modeling software for generating synthetic images of human kinematics

+This is the main repository of the Godosim project, which enables the generation of synthetic images of human motion with automatic annotations of anatomical landmarks from OpenSim-compatible musculoskeletal models.

 <details>
 <summary>Click to enable GIF of program at work (warning: flashing lights)</summary>
 <img src="https://github.com/jerela/Godosim/blob/docs/docs/img/generation_process.gif">